xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/util_guide.rst

 Test Resource Management
 ------------------------------------

 As described in :doc:`../test_resource_mgt`, you need to reserve the test resource (chassis/module/port) to do `set` operations.
 In order to achieve this, you need to first check the ownership of the test resource, and relinquish it in case it is owned by someone else, and then reserve it.
-Such as sequence of operations can be simplified by the high-level abstraction functions in HL-UTIL.
+Such as sequence of operations can be simplified by the high-level abstraction functions in UTIL.

 1. Reserve chassis (in future release)
 2. Reserve module (in future release)